Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter5/Dimensionality reduction.md

 ![image](https://github.com/Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/assets/16001446/4481ae0f-8923-4f62-9b5f-b6be07c44f64)

 and $q_{ii} = 0$.
-A heavy-tailed Student t-distribution is used to measure similarities between low-dimensional points in order to allow dissimilar objects to be modeled far apart in the map.
+A heavy-tailed Student t-distribution is used to measure similarities between low-dimensional points to allow dissimilar objects to be modeled far apart in the map.

 3) The final locations $y_i$ are determined by minimizing the Kullback-Liebler divergence of the distribution $P$ from $Q$.

 $$KL[P||Q] = \sum_{i \neq j}p_{ij} \log \frac{p_{ij}}{q_{ij}}$$

-t-SNE has several usecases, mostly in the medical field:
+t-SNE has several use-cases, mostly in the medical field:

 -   **Clustering and classification:**  to cluster similar data points together in lower dimensional space.
 It can also be used for classification and finding patterns in the data.
 -   **Anomaly detection:**  to identify outliers and anomalies in the data.